binref/refinery/README.md

 - [OALabs](https://www.youtube.com/c/OALabs) was kind enough to let me [demo the toolkit in a feature video](https://www.youtube.com/watch?v=4gTaGfFyMK4).
 - [Johannes Bader](https://bin.re/) wrote an amazing [blog post about how to analyze TA551 malspam with binary refinery](https://bin.re/blog/analysing-ta551-malspam-with-binary-refinery/).
 It should really be turned into a tutorial at some point.

+Full-text search of the description and help text for every unit is also available on the command line, via the provided `binref` command.

 ## License

 The Binary Refinery is (c) 2019 Jesko Hüttenhain, and published under a [3-Clause BSD License][license].
 This repository also contains [a copy of the full license text](LICENSE).
 If you want to do something with it that's not covered by this license, please feel free to contact the author.